CristianVerdes/RC-FTP-Server/README.md

 - download and upload files anywhere

 # Status
+- Deprecated
+- Refactored in the repository: https://github.com/CristianVerdes/RC-FTP-Final/tree/master
 - Not finished

 ## Problems
+- Fixed the issues in the repository above
-- The project has some threads sync problems.
+- Old :The project has some threads sync problems.

 ## Running
 - The project works only on a Linux OS.